bitnose/learning-blog/content/posts/homework-4.md

 [Tor](https://www.torproject.org), **The Onion Router** browser, has empowered any person even without technical background to **communicate anonymously over the Internet**.
 It hides the user’s original IP address when using the browser.
 This makes tracing nearly impossible.

 #### **Overview**
-- Tor allows unregulated and anonymous communication over the Internet.
+- Tor allows unregulated and anonymous communication over the Internet
 - Simply a modified Firefox browser
 - The most commonly used anonymoys Internet tool in the world
 - Used for both **legitimate and illicit** communication
-- Initially developed by the US government in 2002, not controlled by them anyone.
+- Initially developed by the US government in 2002, not controlled by them anymore
 - Open for improvements by anyone with technical ability to test and improve it.
-It brings lots of experts together and ensures its relevancy.
+It brings lots of experts together and ensures its relevancy
 - It’s free, easy to use, portable, fast to set up, and provides amount of anonymity
 - In the most of countries it's legal to use Tor. **What is illegal is all so illegal in Tor!**